 How to apply for permission

-Applications for permission to conduct aerial work or for operations over or adjacent to a congested area should be submitted using the application form in the downloadable documents.
+Applications for permission to conduct aerial work or for operations over or adjacent to a congested area or at night should be submitted using the application form in the downloadable documents.
 The Civil Aviation Administration will normally require the following to be provided with any request:

 - Evidence that the operator has completed a course of adequate theoretical knowledge/general airmanship.